Jeanne Lenhart

-Jeanne Lenhart (born 1945 or 1946) is a California Senior Olympian, American volleyball player, Ms. Senior San Diego pageant winner and former performing arts high school teacher from San Diego, California.
+Jeanne Lenhart (born 1945, or 1946) American volleyball player, is a California Senior Olympian, Ms. Senior San Diego pageant winner and former performing arts high school teacher from San Diego, California.

 Early life and education

 Lenhart grew up in Mission Beach and attended Mission Bay High School.
 She attended Mesa College for two years, where she played on the volleyball team and was a cheerleader.
 She then graduated from San Diego State University, majoring in physical education and playing on the Aztec women's volleyball team.
 She also holds a degree in Interior Design.

 Career

 Lenhart taught dance at the San Diego School of Creative and Performing Arts and coached gymnastics at San Diego High School.
 She is a faculty member of the San Diego Dance Theater.

 She was named Ms. Senior San Diego 2012 at its February 2012 pageant.
 She won first runner up in March 2013 in the Ms. Senior Inland Empire 2013, advancing to the state pageant to compete for the 2013 title of Ms. Senior California.
 She was named 4th runner up in the Ms. Senior California Pageant in Westminster on August 31, 2013.

 Since 2012, she has been a cast member in the annual theater performance of Senior Follies at the Lincoln Performing Arts Center in San Diego.

 Lenhart opened an interior design business, Mission Design, in 1993.